Declaring expenses under Making Tax Digital for Income Tax: common questions

 Common mistakes to avoid

-From the pilot, a few themes come up repeatedly:
+A few themes come up repeatedly:

 • Assuming quarterly updates must be final and exact